Fetor hepaticus

-Fetor hepaticus or foetor hepaticus (Latin, "fetid liver") (see spelling differences), also known as breath of the dead or hepatic foetor, is a condition seen in portal hypertension where portosystemic shunting allows thiols to pass directly into the lungs.
+Fetor hepaticus or foetor hepaticus (Latin, "liver stench" ("fetid liver") (see spelling differences), also known as breath of the dead or hepatic foetor, is a condition seen in portal hypertension where portosystemic shunting allows thiols to pass directly into the lungs.
 It is a late sign in liver failure and is one of the clinical features of hepatic encephalopathy.
 Other possible causes are the presence of ammonia and ketones in the breath.
-The breath has a sweet, fecal smell to it and also described as having the odour of freshly mown hay.
+The breath has a sweet, fecal, or musty smell to it.